yangjiheng/nerf_and_beyond_docs/README.md

 # <p align='center'>`NeRF and Beyond Docs`</p>

-This is a collection of documents and topics NeRF & Beyond channel accumulations as well as papers in literaure.
+This is a collection of documents and topics NeRF & Beyond channel accumulations, as well as papers in literaure.
+This is still far from complete info regarding to this active research area.
+We are actively maintaining this page trying to stay up-to-date and gather important works in a daily basis.
 Please feel free to join us on WeChat group or start a discussion topic here.

 ## How to join us

-For now, you can join us in the following way
+For now, you can join us in the following ways

 * [Bilibili Channel](https://space.bilibili.com/455056488) where we post near daily updates (primarily) on NeRF.
 * WeChat group, due to the limitation of WeChat group, you can add my personal account: `jiheng_yang`, and I will add you to the chat groups.
+* If you want to view this from a timeline perspective, please refer to this [ProcessOn Diagram](https://www.processon.com/view/link/643f8907f1144c215788f3e2)
+* If you think something is not correct or you think we could do better in some way, please write to us through all possible channels or drop an issue.
+All suggestions are appreciated!

 ## NeRF progresses